 In-between her onstage antics, Lampert proved to be the hostess with the mostest, holding down the Hot Octopuss/ Shameless Sex booth that also showcased Uberlube with giveaway samples.

-“I’m shocked at how many people are here — it’s jam-packed,” April said, noting that it was her first time participating in a consumer expo.
+“I’m shocked at how many people are here — it’s jam-packed,” April said, noting that it was her first time participating in a sexual lifestyle expo.
 “I’m excited to be hosting, there’s been nothing but good energy.
 We recorded a live podcast episode of ‘Shameless Sex’ on stage with Lorrae Jo of Slutty Girl Problems; I’ve been answering sex questions all day and selling a lot of Hot Octopuss and meeting a lot of fans of ‘Shameless Sex.’
 It’s been great hosting the Sex Expo.”

-Pointing attendees toward the Chaturbate stage, April Lampert encouraged attendees to “become your own boss” by considering joining the largest XXX cam site.
+Pointing attendees toward the Chaturbate stage, April Lampert encouraged attendees to “become your own boss” by considering joining the largest cam site.
 “I love working from home — that’s how I get a tan!” she joked.

 Upon entering the Brooklyn Expo Center, attendees were greeted with the familiar sight of the Adam & Eve logo.
 The rapidly expanding adult retail chain returned as an exhibitor with an expansive booth that was easy to shop with a wide selection of beginner-friendly toys and a social media friendly display of “Moby,” XR Brands’ three-foot tall dildo that was dressed up in a tie and blindfold.